Everyone makes mistakes. Especially in online business.

 Nowadays before I tackle any task, I decide what I want the end result to be like.
 Then I hop over to fiverr.com and find a provider with great reviews.
-I pay them five bucks and have the finished solution within a day or two.
+I pay them five or ten or twenty bucks and have the finished solution within a day or two.

 If you have not started using fiverr gigs in your business yet, you are really missing the boat.
 There are providers there for nearly every chore imaginable, from graphic design to voiceovers, to video, promotional tasks, even virtual assistants.